 Man do I love this… I know I don’t make them often, but every day I get a little bliss.
 It starts at about 5:30 in the morning and it lasts for about 90 minutes.
 It’s 90 minutes of silence, still, quietness before the day starts.

-This is incredibly easy to make, in fact they are essentially pound cakes.
+This is incredibly easy to make, in fact, they essentially pound cakes.
 I decided with this Bundt cake recipe to add a few things to it to help flavor it and assist in making it moist and delicious.

 Adding sour cream to it significantly helps to moisten it up and provide some interesting flavor profiles.

-A huge part to the success of this lies in the flour you use.
+A huge part of the success of this lies in the flour you use.
 I’m a Bob’s Red Mill guy, and their pastry flour is amazing!
-It is jam packed with protein making it ideal for cake making.
+It is jam-packed with protein making it ideal for cake making.
 Honestly, it’s the best!

 The other flour I used was Bob’s Red Mill Almond flour because I wanted to add in some amazing almond flavor to compliment the caramel that is going on top.
 Yeah, it’s good!

 I also used a bit of Amaretto to help further push that almond agenda :-).

 - Making this cake all starts with creaming together your fat and sugar.

 - Once the butter is a little light and fluffy, which usually takes about 5 minutes or so, you then add in 1 egg at a time until it’s mixed.

 - While all those delicious things are mixing add your dry ingredients to a bowl and mix, and then you alternate your dry ingredients with the remaining wet ingredients ending with wet.